melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 recruitment variability for most species of groundfish, as well as most elements of California Current food webs.
-Empirical estimates of recruitment from pelagic juvenile rockfish surveys have been used to inform incoming year class strength for some of these stocks, however vermilion and sunset rockfish are rarely encountered in these surveys.
-Specifically, only 47 of nearly 300,000 total juvenile *Sebastes* encountered in juvenile surveys since 2001 were identified as vermilion or sunset rockfish [@Field2021].
+Empirical estimates of recruitment from pelagic juvenile rockfish surveys have been used to inform incoming year class strength for some of these stocks, however vermilion/sunset rockfish are rarely encountered in these surveys.
+Specifically, only 47 of nearly 300,000 total juvenile *Sebastes* encountered in juvenile surveys since 2001 were identified as vermilion/sunset rockfish [@Field2021].
 Despite this, the results here suggest that at least a reasonable fraction of recruitment variability for sunset and vermilion rockfish is shared with other rockfish and groundfish stocks throughout the California Current,